 The popular Italian bitter known as Averna is an excellent cocktail mixer.
-It shines in sophisticated drinks and the beatnik is one of the best recipes you'll find to enjoy it in.
+It shines in sophisticated drinks and the beatnik is one of the best Averna cocktail recipes you'll find.

 Since both Averna and port are digestifs, the beatnik is an ideal after-dinner drink.
 You'll find it to be an amazing follow-up to a steak dinner and a fabulous way to end any meal with family and friends.